NishantkSingh0/Multi-Agent-Debates-LangGraph/README.md

 ├── loadModel.py           # Loads the model using HuggingFace API token ├── GenerateResponse.py    # Function to generate role-based responses
-├── Debate.py              # Main logic to simulate the debate using LangGraph └── main.py                # Entry point to start the debate
+├── Debate.py              # Main logic to simulate the debate using LangGraph ├── main.py                # Entry point to start the debate ├── requirements.txt       # Specification of modules used in programs
+└── LLM-Debates.ipynb      # Same code logic in jupyter noebook formate
 ```

 <br>